 Recently, I started using Instagram a bit more actively.
-This resulted in a rapid development of my network.
+So this resulted in a rapid development of my network.
 And I also have a lot of interaction with fellow bloggers. the impact of both really surprised me!
 And it gave me the inspiration for this eggplant con chili.

 This vegetarian version of chili con carne is very easy to make.
 And don't be afraid of the word chili!
 Many people associate it with a burning mouth for hours after eating.
 But that doesn't need to be so.
 As you are the boss in your kitchen, you can reduce the spices to feel comfortable with it.
 Or even increase if you like more of them.
 For a European I can eat quite spicy, but that's nothing in comparison to other regions.